 Develop and Share Training Tools

-Click here for the tools that have been developed by the Theme to support CRF staff training.
+Click here for the tools that have been developed by the Work Package to support CRF staff training.

 If you would like to share your CRF training tools with the Network or request for a training to be developed please contact us by clicking here.
-All requests will be reviewed by the Workforce Development Theme Leads and discussed at the relevant Theme Group Meeting.
+All requests will be reviewed by the Workforce Development Work Package Leads and discussed at the relevant Work Package Group Meeting.

-Jennifer Allison, Theme Lead, presenting at the CRF Managers engagement session, July 2018
+Jennifer Allison, Work Package Lead, presenting at the CRF Managers engagement session, July 2018

 Workshop at the UKCRF Network Annual Conference in Glasgow, 2017